DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 \firstsection{Introduction}

 The machine learning (ML) community is increasingly aware of the importance of understanding datasets.
-Researchers have recently been leading the movement called \textit{Data-Centric AI}, as opposed to the model-centric approach~\cite{ng2021chat,polyzotis2021can,whang2021data}.
+There is a growing interest in \textit{Data-Centric AI}, as opposed to the model-centric approach~\cite{ng2021chat,polyzotis2021can,whang2021data}.
 A deep understanding of the datasets can help inform design decisions for building ML models efficiently and appropriately.
 It motivates important decisions such as collecting more data, changing data labeling policy, debiasing models, and more.

-Images are used extensively in deep learning, among many types of data.
-However, fundamental challenges exist in exploring image datasets because they do not contain attributes like those found in tabular data.
-Fundamental data operations, such as filtering, aggregating, and sorting, cannot directly be applied unless there exist metadata or human-annotated information~\cite{zahalka2014towards}.
-The lack of such operations limits our ability to explore image datasets commonly used in deep learning.

-A common approach to visualizing image datasets is to use dimensionality reduction (DR) techniques like t-SNE~\cite{maaten2008tsne}.
-To enable users to easily see the contents of the images, each designated data point in the projected space is often replaced with its corresponding image (like in \autoref{fig:summary}B)~\cite{smilkov2016embedding}.
+While images are used extensively in deep learning, fundamental challenges exist in exploring image datasets because they lack attributes like those found in tabular data.
+A commonly-used approach is to use dimensionality reduction (DR) techniques like t-SNE~\cite{maaten2008tsne} over multivariate features extracted from the datasets~\cite{rauber2016visualizing}.
+To enable users to easily see the contents of the images, each data point in the projected space is often replaced with its corresponding image (like in \autoref{fig:summary}B)~\cite{smilkov2016embedding}.
 However, for large datasets, there could be overlaps between images, and inefficient use of space (i.e., a lot of white space) makes the size of each image too small for users to inspect.